Under pressure on climate, Big Oil pitches to the young

 “They are doing things that are very positive, but what is the transparency that is happening?” she said.

 The night before the event around 40 protesters gathered outside a New York hotel hosting a private Oil and Gas Climate Initiative dinner.
-Some held up “Wanted” signs emblazoned with the faces and names of the CEOs of Shell, BP, Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N).
+Some held up “Wanted” signs emblazoned with the faces and names of the CEOs of Shell, BP, Exxon Mobil Corp and Chevron Corp.

 The protesters chanted: “No gas, no oil - keep the carbon in the soil!” and “They knew, they lied, they need to pay!”